xubingyue/snackis/README.md

 ![project search example](images/project_search.png?raw=true)

 ### Tasks
-A Task belongs to a project and changes are automatically propagated to all project members.
-Each task has its own feed that members may post to.
+Each Task belongs to a project and changes are automatically propagated to all project members.
+Like projects, tasks have their own feeds.
 Type ```task-new``` in the reader and press ```Return``` to create a new task.
 A short-cut is provided to find tasks by id, execute ```task id``` to open the specified task, any unique part of the id will do.

 ![task example](images/task.png?raw=true)